rpapallas/illustrate.nvim/README.md

 ## Contributions, feedback and requests

 Happy to accept contributions/pull requests to extend and improve this simple plugin.
-Also open to feedback and requests for new features.
+I am also open to feedback and requests for new features.
 Please open a GitHub issue for those.

 ## Features

 The following features are on the horizon.
-If you think you can help, I would be happy to accept and merge your pull request!
+If you think you can help, I would be more than happy to accept and merge your pull request!

-- [ ] Telescope to show preview of svg files.
+- [ ] Telescope to show preview of `.svg` files.
-- [ ] Allow opening of a figure under cursor (or while cursor within a figure environment).
+- [ ] Allow opening of a figure under cursor (or while cursor within a figure environment in LaTeX).
-- [ ] Implement the functionalities for Microsoft Windows.
+- [ ] Implement the functionalities for Microsoft Windows (Inkscape and Adobe Illustrator).
 - [ ] Implement support for Adobe Illustrator on Linux (?).
 Not sure if Illustrator is runnable on Linux.

 ## Other notes